-- Investigating ecosystems and analysing the processes that have created them. - Investigating land management practices at various scales and the impacts and effects of natural hazards - Inquiring about young people's perceptions of space and place, communities and population characteristics - Manipulating statistics, drawing conclusions and predicting future scenarios, mapping and graphing techniques, field work and the use of spatial technologies. - Researching and evaluating key Historical and Geographical evidence. - Engaging in activities that require the drawing of conclusions. - Identifying the reasons for European expansion and exploration in the Americas and the consequences of this development.
+- Investigating ecosystems and analysing the processes that have created them. - Investigating land management practices at various scales and the impacts and effects of natural hazards - Inquiring about young people's perceptions of space and place, communities and population characteristics - Manipulating statistics, drawing conclusions and predicting future scenarios, mapping and graphing techniques, field work and the use of spatial technologies. - Researching, analysing and evaluating key Historical and Geographical evidence. - Engaging in activities that require the drawing of conclusions.

-- Extended Response Essays

-- Practical & Short response tests

-- Research projects and Reports
+- Practical & Short response tests - Research projects and Reports